So you want to get in shape, but you have no gym membership and don’t know what to do.

 - Comprehensive Beginner's Guide to the Paleo Diet.

-Before you start, WARM UP – Never ever ever ever forget to warm up.
-Make sure to get your heart rate pumping and get your muscles warm or you’re just asking for injury.
-If you’re strapped for time, cut short your workout, not your warm up.
-You can run in place, jump rope, do a few push ups, pedal on a stationary bike, jog up and down your stairs, etc. Don’t wear yourself out completely, but get your heart rate elevated and little bit of sweat never hurt anybody.
+You can run in place, jump rope, do a few push ups, pedal on a stationary bike, do some punches and kicks, jog up and down your stairs, and/or twist and swing your arms and legs to get them moving!
+Give it about 5 minutes, and don’t wear yourself out completely, but get your heart rate elevated and little bit of sweat never hurt anybody.